-- Carbon Capture and Storage: Emerging Legal and Regulatory Issues September 2011 - Recently, University Professor Richard Stewart, along with two University College London (UCL) colleagues, Ian Hovercraft and Richard Macrory, edited a book on carbon capture and storage.
+- Carbon Capture and Storage: Emerging Legal and Regulatory Issues September 2011 - Editors: Ian Hovercraft, Richard Macrory, and Richard Stewart Recently, University Professor Richard Stewart, along with two University College London (UCL) colleagues, Ian Hovercraft and Richard Macrory, edited a book on carbon capture and storage.
 The book follows the successful two-day Carbon Capture & Storage Global Legal Symposium in March 2010.
-CCS, as it is known, aims to combat global climate change by trapping […]
+CCS, as it is known, […]

-- Fuel Cycle to Nowhere: US Law and Policy on Nuclear Waste August 2011 - University Professor Richard Stewart and his wife Jane Stewart ’79, have just published Fuel Cycle to Nowhere: U.S. Law and Policy on Nuclear Waste.
-The Obama Administration’s abandonment of the Yucca Mountain repository in Nevada—the sole destination for disposal of nuclear waste—has created a crisis as waste continues to pile up at nuclear power plants.
-The book […]
+- Fuel Cycle to Nowhere: US Law and Policy on Nuclear Waste August 2011 - Authors: Jane Stewart and Richard Stewart University Professor Richard Stewart and his wife Jane Stewart ’79, have just published Fuel Cycle to Nowhere: U.S. Law and Policy on Nuclear Waste.
+The Obama Administration’s abandonment of the Yucca Mountain repository in Nevada—the sole destination for disposal of nuclear waste—has created a crisis as waste continues to pile up […]

 - Breaking the Logjam: Environmental Protection that Will Work March 2010 - Authors: David Schoenbrod, Richard Stewart & Katrina Wyman After several decades of significant but incomplete successes, environmental protection in the United States is stuck.
 Administrations under presidents of both parties have fallen well short of the goals of their environmental statutes.
 Schoenbrod, Stewart, and Wyman, distinguished scholars in the field of environmental law, identify the core […]